Thierry Despont

-Thierry Despont (born 1948 in Limoges, France) is a French architect and interior designer living and working in New York City.
+Thierry Guy Despont (19 April 1948 – 13 August 2023) was a French architect, artist and designer who lived and worked in New York City.

 During the 1980s, he was the associate architect for the restoration of the Statue of Liberty.
-He then went on to remodel the Herbert N. Straus House at 9 East 72th Street on Manhatttan's Upper East Side for the billionaire Leslie Wexner of Limited Inc. fame (a home which later gained additional notoriety as the abode of Jeffrey Epstein).
+He then went on to remodel the Herbert N. Straus House at 9 East 72nd Street on Manhattan's Upper East Side for the billionaire Leslie Wexner of Limited Inc. fame (a home which later gained additional notoriety as the abode of Jeffrey Epstein).